-We continue to monitor changes in the Financial Services Industry and make adjustments appropriately to achieve sustainable growth and profitability.
-For instance, in the last fiscal year we implemented a number of enhanced credit policies which contributed to positive sales results while still being mindful of the economic realities facing our clients and communities.
+continue to monitor changes in the Financial Services Industry and make adjustments appropriately to achieve sustainable long-term growth and profitability.

-On behalf of the Board of Directors and executives of RBC FINCO, I would like to thank our clients for the confidence they continue to show in us as we continue to strengthen our business.
+On behalf of the Board of Directors and executives of RBC FINCO.
+I would like to thank our clients for the confidence they continue to show in us as we continue to strengthen our business.
 I am pleased to report that our Likelihood-to-Recommend scores remained consistently high throughout the last fiscal year.
 Feedback from our clients demonstrates that they are seeing overall year-over-year improvements and that they remain confident in the strength and direction of RBC FINCO.